danrlu/Fuller_Lab_paper/3.integrative_data_analysis/README.md

 ### Input: normalized read counts from RNA-seq and raw counts on CAGE
-### Goal: define different gene groups and generate:
+### Goal: define different gene groups and generate the following files (can be found in /Data folder)

 ###   ...1) gene lists (ensemble ID.txt, TSS positions.bed)
 ###   ...2) CAGE cluster 5' edge, 3' edge, mid point.bed for plotting